ferdesande/hexagonal-architecture-example-ktn-sb/README.md

 Be careful with the Detekt plugin version.
 The plugin version must be compatible with the Kotlin version in use.
 For more info see the [Official Web Site](https://detekt.dev/docs/introduction/compatibility/).

+## Documentation

+The swagger definition of the API can be found [here](http://localhost:8080/swagger-ui/index.html).

+The JSON OpenAPI specification can be found [here](http://localhost:8080/v3/api-docs)

+The Gradle task ``generateOpenApiDocs`` can be run in order to generate the documents.

 ### Docker